Andmima578/WDBRipper/README.md

    * **`wdb_ripper.py`** is the main program that takes data read from the bin files, and exports it as .obj, .mtl, and .gif.
    * **`formatter.py`** reads the file `./formats/wdb` and uses it to interpret the data found in `WORLD.WDB` and the .bin files.
 It hands `wdb_ripper.py` a dictionary containing the structure of the files as described in `./formats/wdb`.
    * **`bin_decode3.py`** is a helpful tool to visualize what is going on inside a .bin file in terms of the format of data.
 It uses `formatter.py` to display the values of each piece of data in the file.
 You need pygame to run this.
-   * **`color_console.py`** does not play a role, it was for debug purposes to help make the console output of `formatter.py` more readable.
-It was taken from an online example.